-This peak is discussed on page 86.
-Dan Saxton’s important update on this peak will make reaching its summit more likely bit is still going to be a long day.
+Climbing and access information for this peak is on Page 86 of the book.
+Dan Saxton’s important update on this peak will make reaching its summit more likely but it is still going to be a long day.
 Thanks Dan.
+USGS Rhodes Peak

-The guidebook says Shale Mountain is best approached from the south, but I believe the northern approach is preferred.
-You start from the end of the Schley Mountain Road (#7734) in Montana, a high trailhead (over 6,000’) and have an unmaintained path to follow most of the way.
-It took me 8-9 hrs round trip.
+The guidebook says that Shale Mountain is best approached from the south, but I believe the north approach is a better option.
+Start from the end of the Schley Mountain Road (FS-7734) in Montana at a high trailhead (over 6,000 feet).
+Follow an unmaintained path most of the way.
+It took me 8-9 hours round trip.

-From the Schley Mountain TH at the end of the road, follow the State Line Trail #738 to the MT/ID state line.
+From the Schley Mountain trailhead at the end of the road, follow the State Line Trail/FST-738 to the MT/ID state line.
 About 50 yards before you reach the sign marking the MT/ID border, look left to see the remnants of an old road forking off to the east (unsigned).
-That is the continuation of the State Line Trail south.
-Don’t be fazed by its slightly overgrown nature – follow the track about 1/4 mile to where it clearly becomes a single trail.
-If in doubt, seek to gain the north ridge of Peak 6,927.
+That is the continuation of the State Line Trail heading south.
+Don’t be fazed by its slightly overgrown nature.
+Follow the track about 1/4 mile to where it clearly becomes a single trail.
+If in doubt, seek to gain the North Ridge of Peak 6927.

-The path reaches the ridge, but then soon goes onto the west side (the map is incorrect here), climbing up until it reaches a meadow just south of Peak 6,927 – and abruptly vanishes.
+The path reaches the ridge, but then soon goes onto the West Side (the map is incorrect here), climbing up until it reaches a meadow just south of Peak 6927 and abruptly vanishes.
 I could not find the trail from here both ways.
-You will have to go cross-country for the next 3/4 mi or so.
-Turn east and drop off into the little valley between Peak 6,927 and Peak 6,989 – try to follow the “trail” as it is shown on the USGS map, which means sidehilling a bit below the next ridge on its west side.
-Trail tread returns just north of “T40N” on the topo map, and from there it is fairly easy to follow.
+You will have to go cross-country for the next 3/4 mile or so.
+Turn east and drop into the little valley between Peak 6927 and Peak 6989.
+Try to follow the “trail” as it is shown on the USGS map, which means sidehilling a bit below the next ridge on its West Side.
+The trail tread returns just north of “T40N” on the topo map and from there it is fairly easy to follow.

-Follow the trail to picturesque Leo Lake, and then up the valley behind (the track grows faint) to another tarn across the state line.
-Scramble west up to the ridgecrest and follow it south to the north summit of Shale Mountain – some rock hopping required but nothing technical.
+Follow the trail to picturesque Leo Lake and then up the valley behind (the track grows faint) to another tarn across the state line.
+Scramble west up to the ridge crest and follow it south to the North Summit of Shale Mountain.
+Some rock-hopping is necessary but is not difficult.

-From the north summit, you’ll see the south summit is higher – follow the ridge south to where it becomes too narrow, drop onto the east face, and then traverse to a steep Class 3 grass/rock wall which propels you up to the apex of one of the Great Burn’s most intrepid and spectacular peaks.
+From the North Summit, you can see that the South Summit is higher.
+Follow the ridge south to where it becomes too narrow, drop onto the East Face, and then traverse to a steep Class 3 grass/rock wall which propels you up to the apex of one of the Great Burn’s most intrepid and spectacular peaks.